MicrosoftDocs/sdk-api/sdk-api-src/content/syncregistration/nn-syncregistration-isyncproviderconfiguiinfo.md

-You can get and set the properties of a  synchronization provider configuration UI by calling the <a href="https://msdn.microsoft.com/eb9a2f2f-4c9f-405c-90f6-b251ab1a652d">GetSyncProviderConfigUI</a>
-method and manipulating the configuration UI's <b>IPropertyStore</b>.
+You can get and set the properties of a  synchronization provider configuration UI by calling the <a href="https://msdn.microsoft.com/eb9a2f2f-4c9f-405c-90f6-b251ab1a652d">GetSyncProviderConfigUI</a>method and manipulating the configuration UI's <b>IPropertyStore</b>.